lab-cosmo/torch-pme/docs/src/about.rst

 are stored in :py:class:`torch.Tensor` objects, or in a :py:class:`metatensor.System
 <metatensor.torch.atomistic.System>` object.

-torch-pme can be used as qnend-to-end library compuating the potential from positions/charged and as a modular library to constract complex fourier space workflows.
+torch-pme can be used as an end-to-end library computing the potential from positions/charged and as a modular library to construct complex Fourier-domain architectures.

-For using ``torch-pme`` as an end-to-end library the main entry point are *calculators* which take :ref:`potentials` instances as input and return the calculated potential as output.
+To use ``torch-pme`` as an end-to-end library the main entry point are :ref:`calculators`, that compute pair :ref:`potentials` combining real-space and k-space components.
+They take a description of a structure as input and return the calculated potential at the atomic positions as output.